 - C1.
 Use relevant test and measurement equipment. - C2.
 Carry out Computing Laboratory work. - C3.
 Plan, execute and report a research project. - C4.
 Use transport engineering IT tools. - C5.
 Search and retrieve information and develop ideas further. - C6.
-Present and defend economic, social and environmental arguments on issues of topical interest. - C7.
+Present and defend economic and social arguments on issues of topical interest. - C7.
 Interpret and critically evaluate the results of empirical research in transport.

-Outcomes C.1-C.3 are acquired principally through the research dissertation but are also taught in the Quantitative Methods and specialist modules.
+Outcomes C.1-C.3 are acquired principally through the research dissertation but are also taught in the Research Methods and specialist modules.
 Acquisition of C.4 is initially through lectures, developed through hand-on exercises and assignments.
-C.5 is introduced through the Quantitative Methods module but the research dissertation is the principal vehicle for acquisition.
+C.5 is introduced through the Research Methods module but the research dissertation is the principal vehicle for acquisition.
 C.6 and C.7 are taught through lectures, seminars, tutorials, oral presentations, and hands-on computer experience gained through the compulsory and specialist modules.

-Outcomes C.1-C.7 are not explicitly assessed, but are necessary to complete coursework successfully and meet project requirements.
+Outcomes C.1-C.7 are not explicitly assessed, but are necessary to successfully complete coursework and project requirements.
+Participants also carry out a significant level of self-assessment, which is encouraged during tutorials, seminars, etc. Summative assessment is through individual and group assignments, presentations and examinations.